AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/new-discover-dashboard-guide.md

         </p>
       </td>
       <td>
         <p>These dimensions are platform-specific and do not offer a holistic view of web traffic.
-We recommend users to explore channel/subchannel/campaign data in Marketo Measure and then delve into specific platform tools for keyword/creative-level insights to maintain accuracy and context.
+It is recommended that users explore channel/subchannel/campaign data in Marketo Measure and then delve into specific platform tools for keyword/creative-level insights to maintain accuracy and context.
         </p>
       </td>
     </tr>